 If you’re looking at the label on a box of your favorite junk food, there’s probably a bunch of ingredients that you can barely pronounce.
 If that’s the case, your cookies are packed with artificial preservatives, colorants, and flavorings that could be negatively affecting your health, even if it’s been deemed as safe by the FDA.

 #5.
-Processed foods are high in carbs and low in nutrients and fiber.
+Many processed foods are high in carbs and low in nutrients and fiber.

-And on top of that, processed foods often lose their nutrients during processing, so synthetic nutrients are added in, which aren’t as effective.
+And on top of that, processed foods are typically much lower in nutrients than whole or minimally processed foods.
 The fiber is often stripped away as well, which your body needs to properly digest food.

 4 Processed Food Groups to Avoid

-While avoiding processed foods completely can be easier said than done, here are four food groups that you should avoid as much as possible:
+While avoiding processed foods completely may be easier said than done, here are four food groups to avoid as much as possible:

 - Deli meat, bacon, hot dogs, and sausages.
 Processed meats have been linked to an increased risk of colorectal cancer, according to the International Agency for Research on Cancer.
 They also contain high levels of saturated fat, sodium and preservatives.
 For more information, check out Processed Meat Risks Include Potentially Cancer-Causing Carcinogens.

 - Sodas and sweetened beverages.
 Soda and other sugary drinks contain way more added sugar than one should consume in a day, plus soda (both regular and diet) are linked to an increased risk of heart, kidney and liver disease, stroke, diabetes, pancreatic cancer, and osteoporosis.
-For more information, check out What Does Soda Do to Your Body?
-7 Reasons to Kick the Habit.
+For more information, check out Why Is Soda Bad for You?
+7 Reasons to Stop Drinking Soda.